 Just like the decentralized blockchain, the people of cryptocurrency are distributed—bound together by a common interest, but dotted about all over the world.

 So instead of meeting to discuss life in the local coffee shop, the techno-libertarian community meets online—to discuss ideas on platforms like Twitter, Reddit, and Slack.

 Telegram in particular has captured the minds of this globetrotting generation, and is now the single most popular messaging platform in the cryptocurrency space.
-With over 200 million users tracked in March, Telegram has become the definitive way to communicate for the crypto-community.
+With over 200 million users tracked in, Telegram has become the definitive way to communicate for the crypto-community.

 Telegram’s vision of end-to-end encryption naturally appeals to privacy-focused, authority-skeptic crypto fans.